public00/scraper-clarifai/README.md

-Create database with sql command.
+Create table with sql command.
 MSSQL
 -------------------------------------------------------------------------------------------

 USE [PropertyDb]